wcarmon/docs/java/exceptions.no-checked.md

 ## Item-16: Java compiler forces you to choose among terrible options
 1. Compiler forces you to acknowledge
     - It doesn't force you to handle cleanly
-    - It doesn't force you to handle runtime exceptions
+    - It doesn't force you to handle RuntimeExceptions

 ### Option-1: Ignore
 1. This is the [Error Hiding anti-pattern](https://en.wikipedia.org/wiki/Error_hiding)